-Q. Is drawing or painting from the nude model a component of the curriculum at Kingsborough?
+Q. Is drawing or painting from the nude model required at Kingsborough?

-A. Yes.
-Drawing classes (Art 57 and Art 58) one painting class (Art 79) and one sculpture class (Art 83) require working from a nude model.
-To accommodate students who for cultural reasons cannot work with the nude model, there are equivalent courses offered on Fridays.
+A. Drawing classes (Art 5700 and Art 5800) one painting class (Art 7900) and one sculpture class (Art 8348) require working from a nude model.
+But to accommodate students who for cultural reasons cannot work with the nude model, there are equivalent courses offered on Fridays.

 Q. Are there lockers available for students to store their supplies?

-A. The drawing studio is equipped with instructor controlled locker space for each class.
-The painting and sculpture studios provide lockers for individuals on a per-semester basis.
+A. The drawing studio is equipped with a locker space for each class.
+The painting and sculpture studios provide lockers for individual students on a per-semester basis.
 Sharing a locker with at least one student from your class is usually required as these lockers are limited in number.
 All lockers are emptied at the end of each semester.
 Students may not hold or reserve lockers between semesters.

 Q. How many hours a week are classes scheduled?